uclahs-cds/pipeline-call-sSNV/README.md

 ## Overview
 This pipeline performs somatic SNV calling given a pair of tumor/normal BAM.
 3 somatic SNV callers are available and described below.
 Each caller will run independently of each other.
+The mutect2 algorithm can also take multiple samples and tumor only samples.

 ## Somatic SNV callers:
 * Somatic Sniper